Frequently Asked Questions About Elder Abuse

 The scope of the investigation may include the following:

-- A visit to the elder person's residence.
+- A visit to the residence of the elder adult at risk.

-- An interview with the elder person (to the extent possible, this interview is private).
+- An interview with the elder adult at risk (to the extent possible, this interview is private).

-- An interview with any person who takes care of the elder person.
+- An interview with any person who takes care of the elder adult at risk.

-- A review of treatment and health care records.
+- A review of treatment and health care records of the elder adult at risk.

 A competent older adult has the right to refuse an elder abuse investigation and the right to refuse services.